Diogomadeira97/Dietpi-NAS/README.md

 	dietpi-config:

-> • Change timezone on 'Language/Regional Options'.
+• Change timezone on 'Language/Regional Options'.

-> • Change host name to on 'Security Options'.
+• Change host name to on 'Security Options'.

-> • Change the networking to static and enable ipv6 on 'Network Options: Adapters'.
+• Change the networking to static and enable ipv6 on 'Network Options: Adapters'.

-> • When ask about purge all WiFi related APT packages, mark 'yes'.
+• When ask about purge all WiFi related APT packages, mark 'yes'.

 	dietpi-sync:

->Change the path to /mnt/Cloud and /mnt/BAK_Cloud.
+• Change the path to /mnt/Cloud and /mnt/BAK_Cloud.

->Turn on Delete Mode.
+• Turn on Delete Mode.

->Turn on Daily Sync.
+• Turn on Daily Sync.

 	dietpi-backup

->Change the path to /mnt/Cloud/Data/dietpi-backup.
+• Change the path to /mnt/Cloud/Data/dietpi-backup.

->Turn on daily backup.
+• Turn on daily backup.

->Change the quantity to 3.
+• Change the quantity to 3.

 	dietpi-cron

->If you want, change the time of daily backup.
+• If you want, change the time of daily backup.

 #### Commands: